 All the best options for your budgeting needs

-While budgeting spreadsheet templates are useful for some, they aren’t the best option for everyone.
-It does, however, help to give one accountability and it can help you improve your finances as long as you are committed to using the template you set up.
+While budgeting spreadsheet templates are helpful for some, they aren’t the best option for everyone.
+It does, however, help to give one accountability, and it can help you improve your finances as long as you are committed to using the template you set up.

-Spreadsheets alone won’t work do the trick unless you do your part and feed it the data it needs to function.
+Spreadsheets alone won’t do the trick unless you do your part and feed the data it needs to function.
 If you’re planning to start using a spreadsheet, you should get into the habit of active budgeting.
-Creating a system that you understand and can maintain ensures you can keep your numbers updated and accurate
+Creating a system that you understand and maintain ensures you can keep your numbers updated and accurate.